-There are more than billions of different species of insect that have been described till date.
+There are more than billions of different species of insect that have been described to date.
 These insects have lived on earth for more than 400 million years and are the most abundant group of animals in the world.
 They are present in almost every habitat and play a significant role in agriculture, biodiversity, evolution, ecology etc.

 Different insects have different characteristic features and all are grouped into a Kingdom: Animalia and Class: Insecta.